GryllsAddons/HCWarn/README.md

 #### Description
 This addon helps prevent accidental PvP flagging and warns when flagged.
+Please note that the addon will not function while in instances.
-You can enable and disable features of the addon by using the /hcwarn or /hcw command.
+You can enable or disable the features of the addon by using the /hcwarn or /hcw command.
+### Features
 #### Player Warning
 If you are PvP flagged a warning will be displayed, a screen border will be shown and a pvp sound will be played.
 #### Target Warning